 Knowing when to pick squash is important.
 If you pick it too early, it may not taste good.
 If you wait too long, it can become difficult or spoil.
 Picking at the right time gives you better flavor, texture, and freshness.

-In this article, you’ll learn how to tell when squash is ready to pick.
+In this blog, I’ll tell you how to tell when squash is ready to pick.
 You’ll see clear signs for both summer and winter types.
 You’ll also learn how to pick squash the right way, how to store it, and how to avoid common mistakes.

 These tips are based on trusted gardening sources.
 They’re based on advice from gardeners and top garden websites.
 Everything is explained thoroughly, so you don’t need to be an expert in the field to understand it.